dlccyes/CollegeNotes/NTUNotes/Junior/Computer Architecture.md

 - data requested is in upper level → hit
 	- hit rate = # found in upper level / # access
 	- hit time = time to access upper level
-- data reques is not in upper level → miss
+- data request is not in upper level → miss
 	- mis rate = # not found in upper level / # access
 	- miss penalty = total time to fetch the requested block to the requested level
 		- access time + transmit time